-Criteria Observations Impact Negative/ Neutral/ Positive Mitigation Measures / Further Comments Learners who live outside the catchment area who attend school The out of catchment learners as a percentage of the school population is 4.5% or 37 learners from 826.
-Neutral The Council is expected to plan school provision around the number of learners in the catchment area.
+Criteria Observations Impact Negative/ Neutral/ Positive Mitigation Measures / Further Comments Learners who live outside the catchment area who attend school percentage of the school population is 4.5% Neutral The Council is expected to plan school provision around the number of learners in the catchment area.
 It is important to note that accurately projecting figures can be difficult as some learners choose to attend schools outside their catchment area.
 The proposal addresses the need to have sufficient school places for current and future learners of Ysgol Uwchradd Caergybi.
-Services provided by the school for the community including after school activities Local football clubs use the 2 gymnasia at the school.
-Homework Club Neutral Neutral It is possible that local football clubs could use the facilities in the new school building The Homework Club would move to the possible location of the new school.
+Services provided by the school for the community including after school activities school.
+Neutral Neutral It is possible that local football clubs could use the facilities in the new school building The Homework Club would move to the possible location of the new school.

-Criteria Observations Impact Negative/ Neutral/ Positive Mitigation Measures / Further Comments Community facilities provided by the school and activities held on school grounds There is some community use of the school at Positive If the proposal is agreed by the Executive, the potential new school site would be designed to have: playing fields that could be used by the community, in line with Building Bulletin 98 a small part of the potential new school building for community use which could be locked off from the rest of the school. charging points for electric cars?
+Criteria Observations Impact Mitigation Measures / Further Comments Negative/ Neutral/ Positive Community facilities provided by the school and activities held on school grounds There are no playing fields on the current Ysgol Uwchradd Caergybi site.
+There is some community use of the school at present Positive If the proposal is agreed by the Executive, the potential new school site would be designed to have: • playing fields that could be used by the community, in line with Building Bulletin 98 • a small part of the potential new school building for community use which could be locked off from the rest of the school. • charging points for electric cars?
 Playing fields used by the school at Millbank would remain for use by the community if the proposal is approved.
 Other impacts Transport Depending on whether the Council's Executive approves moving to the statutory consultation stage and its possible implementation, some learners may have travel longer distances to a new school site but others may not have to travel as far.
 Neutral Learners would continue to receive their education in a school within a reasonable distance of their homes and receive transport in accordance with the Council's policy, however this means some additional travelling for some learners.
-Others will no longer need to travel to a nearby Welsh- medium secondary school.
+Others will no longer need to travel to a nearby Welshmedium secondary school.
 School transport School buses having to travel through the town of Holyhead to get to Ysgol Uwchradd Caergybi.
 Positive If the proposal is agreed by the Executive, the potential new school site may be located on the outskirts of Holyhead.
 This would then mean that school buses would not have to travel through the town of Holyhead to get to the school.
 Other impacts the public No impact

-Conclusion - At this stage, prior to officers being authorised to conduct a statutory consultation process on the proposal, the proposal would seem to have little or no impact on the community.
+Conclusion - At this stage, prior to officers being authorised to conduct a statutory consultation process on the proposal would seem to have little or no impact on the community.